2.0 Stamped Stationery

 Permit imprint indicia must read in the same direction as the delivery address on the mailpiece.
 The indicia may not be placed below the address or encroach on reserved space (e.g., ACS participant code, delivery point barcode).
 The indicia can be placed in one of these four positions:

-a.
-Upper right corner of the mailpiece.
+- Upper right corner of the mailpiece.
 (Also the recommended location for picture permit imprint indicia).

-c.
-Upper right area (not lower than the address area) on an affixed address label or when printed in an address block.
+- Upper right area (not lower than the address area) on an affixed address label or when printed in an address block.

-b.
-Include a clear space of at least 3/8 inch around the entire indicia.
+- Include a clear space of at least 3/8 inch around the entire indicia.

-- Except under items 5.3.6b through 5.3.6d, the permit imprint indicia on Priority Mail Express, Priority Mail, Critical Mail, First-Class Mail, or First-Class Package Service mailpieces must show “Priority Mail Express,” “Priority Mail” (or “Priority”), “Critical Mail,” “First-Class Mail,” or “First-Class Package” (or “First-Class Pkg”) as applicable; “U.S. Postage Paid”; city and state; and permit number.
+- Except under items 5.3.6b through 5.3.6d, the permit imprint indicia must showthe basic price markings “Priority Mail Express,” “Priority Mail” (or “Priority”), “First-Class Mail,” or “First-Class Package” (or “First-Class Pkg”) as applicable; “U.S. Postage Paid”; city and state; and permit number.
 If the Electronic Verification System (eVS) is used under 705.2.9, the marking “eVS” (or the alternative “e-VS” or “E-VS”) must appear directly below the permit number.
 The indicia may show the mailing date, amount of postage paid, or the number of ounces for which postage is paid.
 The ZIP Code of the permit holder may be shown directly after the state name or in a separate inscription reading “ZIP Code 00000,” when that ZIP Code does not create uncertainty about the permit holder’s correct address or permit number.
 The indicia may also include required price markings.